Large staging area with packed furniture on rolling carts

 Different load carriers and packaging structures

-Furniture is transported in very different forms depending on assortment, production stage, and customer requirement.
-Flat-pack goods often need loading units first, while assembled items go straight into load planning as bulky individual pieces.
+Furniture is transported in very different ways depending on assortment, production stage, and customer requirements.
+Flat-pack goods often need to be combined into sensible loading units or pallets first, while assembled furniture goes directly into load planning as bulky individual items.

 3D load planning as a key factor

-Few industries depend so directly on real loading-space usage.
-Volume, stackability, orientation, unloading sequence, and product sensitivity all determine whether tours are viable and economical.
+In few industries is real loading-space utilization as relevant as in furniture logistics.
+Volume, stackability, orientation, unloading sequence, and product sensitivity all directly influence whether routes are economical and practical.

-High demands on delivery dates and service quality
+High requirements on delivery dates and service quality

-In B2B business, reliable delivery promises and stable service quality are critical.
-Delays, incomplete deliveries, or unsuitable loading directly affect dealers, warehouse sites, and downstream installation processes.
+In B2B business, reliable delivery commitments, defined delivery windows, and high planning stability are especially important.
+Delays, incomplete deliveries, or unsuitable loading directly affect retailers, warehouse locations, project business, or downstream installation processes.

-Delivery vans loaded with mattresses and boxed furniture
+Transport van loaded with mattresses and packaged furniture

 Our solution